14 facts you didn't Know about the Ocean

 Coral reefs make up less than 0.5 percent of the ocean’s floor, but 90% of all marine life is directly or indirectly dependent on them.

 Sadly, there has been significant coral reef degradation.
 In fact, 60 percent of all coral reefs are at a risk of being lost by the year 2040.

-Globally, coral reefs attract tourism and are responsible of $9.6 billion in global net profit for businesses dependant on the health and beauty of coral reefs.
-This is where ecotourism comes in, for those businesses whose market is mostly tourists, the conscious direction of business is sustainable and co-operative with the surrounding environment.
-It is important that the revenue of a business makes sure to invest back into it’s future within the environment.
+Globally, coral reefs attract tourism and are responsible for $9.6 billion in global net profit for businesses dependant on the health and beauty of coral reefs.
+This is where ecotourism comes in, for those businesses whose market is mostly tourists, the conscious direction of the business is sustainable and cooperative with the surrounding environment.
+It is important that the revenue of a business makes sure to invest back into its future within the environment.

 The leading causes of significant coral reef degradation include sedimentation, coastal development, destructive fishing practices, tourism, pollution and global warming.
 Of particular concern is the fact that climate change continues to threaten to destroy the majority of coral reefs, as well as cause unimaginable havoc on the fragile economies of small developing islands.

 8. Eight Million Tonnes Of Garbage Are Dumped Into The Ocean Every Year.
 Most of It Is Plastic

 You might have already heard that the oceans are full of garbage, but how full are they exactly?
 Around 8 million metric tonnes of garbage are dumped into the oceans every year.
 That’s equivalent to 20 full shopping bags of plastic for every metre of coastline.
 By 2030, we will have put enough plastic to cover 5% of the earth’s entire surface area.